Share On

 Check Their Feet And Nails

-Check their feet for any heat or swelling, carefully checking foot pads for discoloration, flakiness, or scabs.
-Some individuals may develop tough flaps of skin on their foot pads- these are often called spurs.
-This tough flap of skin can be trimmed, being careful not to trim down to soft, delicate skin.
-Trimming helps prevent this skin from being torn, which could damage the foot pad.
+Check their feet for any redness, flakiness, heat, swelling, or scabs, which could be a sign of pododermatitis (bumblefoot).
+Be sure to contact your veterinarian if these signs are seen.
+The prognosis is much better when caught and addressed early!
+Some individuals may develop tough flaps of skin on their foot pads – these are often called spurs.
+This tough flap of skin can be trimmed, but you must be careful not to trim down to soft, delicate skin.
+Trimming spurs helps prevent this skin from being torn, which could damage the foot pad and make them vulnerable to infection.

 Ensure that the cavy’s nails are a reasonable length, trimming them as needed (usually at least every 6 weeks).
 Cavies have four nails on their front feet and three on their back, though some individuals may be polydactyl.
 Trimming a cavy’s nails is very similar to trimming a cat’s or dog’s nails.
 Like cats and dogs, cavies also have a sensitive area made of soft tissue in the center of their nail known as the quick.
 Cutting the quick by accident can be painful, bloody, and understandably stressful to the individual, so it’s important to be very mindful about how much you trim.
 In cavies with dark nails, the quick may be more difficult to identify, but shining a light underneath the nail can help illuminate the quick.